-Travel advisors at Blue Parallel, a luxury tour operator specializing in tailor-made itineraries to far-flung locations, isn’t shy about sharing with clients an aspect of traveling that can be overlooked in the giddy haze of wanderlust: the growing importance of long lead times.
+Travel advisors at Blue Parallel, a luxury tour operator specializing in tailor-made itineraries to far-flung locations, aren’t shy about sharing with clients an aspect of traveling that can be overlooked in the giddy haze of wanderlust: the growing importance of long lead times.

 “In our first conversation with the client, we highlight the importance of an early start and explain that this improves their chances of securing the best accommodation or yacht, having access to the most experienced guides, and allowing for seamless logistics and delivery,” Burgio says.
 “As the Galápagos Islands are so popular, cruises and luxury accommodations also get booked well in advance, and we recommend planning these types of tours 12 to 18 months in advance, too.”

 That much time might seem excessive.
-But as global desires for travel—especially adventure-centric itineraries and hard-to-access destinations—shows no signs of slowing, more travel advisors and tour operators say this timeframe is becoming the new normal.
+But as global desires for travel—especially adventure-centric itineraries and hard-to-access destinations—show no signs of slowing, more travel advisors and tour operators say this timeframe is becoming the new normal.

 It all boils down to supply and demand.
 As bookings increase, so do prices, while your options for preferred dates, lodging, and even flights shrink.
 In other words, the early bird gets the booking—and the deals.
 According to adventure travel advisor Lindsey Woodcock, founder of Woodcock Travel Co., there is a bonus that comes with advance planning: “It gives you time to familiarize yourself with the destination.”

-Travelers don’t have to manage the logistics and long lead times on their own when there are trusted advisors and tour operators for every destination."For travelers concerned about missing out on their dream destination or activities, working with a travel advisor ensures they lock in the best timing and pricing,” explains Melissa DaSilva, interim CEO of global guided vacation company Trafalgar.
+Travelers don’t have to manage the logistics and long lead times on their own when there are trusted advisors and tour operators for every destination.
+“For travelers concerned about missing out on their dream destination or activities, working with a travel advisor ensures they lock in the best timing and pricing,” explains Melissa DaSilva, interim CEO of global guided vacation company Trafalgar.

-Japan: cherry blossom season—but anytime really
+Japan: cherry blossom season—but any time really

 Japan was one of the last countries to fully open following the pandemic, and its popularity has skyrocketed since.
 Savvy travelers should start planning at least a year ahead.
 “Japan is our best-selling country, and it has picked up exponentially since the borders reopened,” says Carolyn Addison, head of product at luxury tour operator Black Tomato.